pnp/PnP-Transformation/JDP Remediation - CSOM/JDP.Remediation.Console/Readme.md

 - **`PreMT_MissingWebPart.csv`** file of the Pre-Migration scan.

  * A header row is expected with the following format:
-		* *ContentDatabase, FeatureId, FeatureTitle, PageType, PageUrl, SiteCollection, Source, StorageKey, UpgradeStatus, WebApplication, WebPartAssembly, WebPartClass, WebPartId, WebPartTitle, WebPartType, WebUrl, ZoneID, ZoneIndex*
+		* *WebPartId, WebPartType, PageUrl, StorageKey, ZoneID, ZoneIndex, WebUrl*

 ***OR***

 - **`WebPartsUsage_Usage.csv`** file of the Discovery scan.

 	* A header row is expected with the following format:
-		* *ContentDatabase, DirName, Extension, ExtensionForFile, Id, LeafName, ListId, SetupPath, SiteCollection, WebApplication, WebUrl, WFSVC_ListFile,SetupPath, SiteCollection, WebApplication, WebUrl, WFSVC_ListFile*
+		* *WebPartId, WebPartType, PageUrl, StorageKey, ZoneID, ZoneIndex, WebUrl*

 Also it asks user for input of the following parameters:

 - **Input File Path:**
 	* Here we need to the file path of the above mentioned input file